At its simplest, osmosis in tomato plants is the movement of water into a plant through its roots.

 This is where the subject of osmosis becomes very relevant to tomato growing.

-A weak solution (just water) will move more quickly into the roots than a slightly stronger solution.
+A weak solution (just water) will move more quickly into the roots than a stronger solution.

 So how might we use this knowledge?

-On a hot day when plants need plenty of water, feeding them at full strength will slow their water intake.
+On a hot day when plants need plenty of water, feeding high doses of mineral nutrients will slow their water intake by reducing the water concentration.
 It may even cause them to wilt.

 The problem with soil